mongodb/terraform-provider-mongodbatlas/website/docs/r/private_endpoint_deprecated.html.markdown

 `mongodbatlas_private_endpoint` provides a Private Endpoint resource.
 This represents a Private Endpoint Connection that can be created in an Atlas project.

+!> **WARNING:** This resource is deprecated and will be removed in the next major version

 ~> **IMPORTANT:**You must have one of the following roles to successfully handle the resource:
   * Organization Owner
   * Project Owner